-The second set of numbers (a grouping of two, which includes the infamous 'race' digit) shows when the SSN was issued, not to whom.
+The second set of numbers (a grouping of two, which includes the supposed infamous 'race' digit) shows when the SSN was issued, not to whom.
 Note that it does not directly correspond to the year of issue: a 42 in this field does not indicate this particular SSN was handed out in 1942.
 Different states go through this two-digit code at different rates.
 Moreover, when a state is done with a particular group number, the next one it begins using comes off the line according to a numbering system which makes perfect sense to the government, but to no one else.
-(Even so, I'm going to attempt to explain it.)
+(Even so, we're going to attempt to explain it here.)

 Before 1965, only half of the potential group numbers were used: odd numbers below ten and even numbers above nine.
 In 1965, the system was changed so that assignments continued with the low even numbers and the high odd numbers.
 Therefore, group numbers for each area number are exhausted in the following order: